data-preservation-programs/singularity/docs/en/cli-reference/download.md

    --sharefile-root-folder-id value  ID of the root folder. [$SHAREFILE_ROOT_FOLDER_ID] --sharefile-upload-cutoff value   Cutoff for switching to multipart upload. (default: "128Mi") [$SHAREFILE_UPLOAD_CUTOFF]

+   Client Config

+   --client-ca-cert value                           Path to CA certificate used to verify servers.
+To remove, use empty string.
+   --client-cert value                              Path to Client SSL certificate (PEM) for mutual TLS auth.
+To remove, use empty string.
+   --client-connect-timeout value                   HTTP Client Connect timeout (default: 1m0s) --client-expect-continue-timeout value           Timeout when using expect / 100-continue in HTTP (default: 1s) --client-header value [ --client-header value ]  Set HTTP header for all transactions (i.e. key=value).
+This will replace the existing header values.
+To remove a header, use --http-header "key="".
+To remove all headers, use --http-header ""
+   --client-insecure-skip-verify                    Do not verify the server SSL certificate (insecure) (default: false) --client-key value                               Path to Client SSL private key (PEM) for mutual TLS auth.
+To remove, use empty string.
+   --client-no-gzip                                 Don't set Accept-Encoding: gzip (default: false) --client-scan-concurrency value                  Max number of concurrent listing requests when scanning data source (default: 1)
+   --client-timeout value                           IO idle timeout (default: 5m0s) --client-use-server-mod-time                     Use server modified time if possible (default: false) --client-user-agent value                        Set the user-agent to a specified string.
+To remove, use empty string. (default: rclone/v1.62.2-DEV)

    Dropbox

    --dropbox-auth-url value              Auth server URL. [$DROPBOX_AUTH_URL]